KRFOSS/kali-docs/usb/live-usb-install-with-windows/index.md

 1. A _[verified](/docs/introduction/download-official-kali-linux-images/)_ copy of the [appropriate ISO image](/docs/introduction/what-image-to-download/) of the latest Kali build image for the system you'll be running it on.

-2. If you're running under Windows, there is not one tool that is considered the overall best for imaging.
-We recommend [Etcher](https://www.balena.io/etcher/) _(installer or portable)_ as it is simpler to use, however [Rufus](https://rufus.ie/) is another popular option with its advance options.
+2. If you're running under Windows, there is no one tool that is considered the overall best for imaging.
+We recommend [Etcher](https://www.balena.io/etcher/) _(installer or portable)_ as it is simpler to use, however [Rufus](https://rufus.ie/) is another popular option with its advanced options.
 If one does not work for you, consider the other.

 3. A USB drive, 8GB or larger _(Systems with a direct SD card slot can use an SD card with similar capacity.
 The procedure is identical.)_

 {{% notice info %}}
 During this procedure, you might see some warnings telling you that Kali Linux contains malware, trojan, virus or whatever.
-This message usually comes from Windows Defender or USB Defender, or a third-party antivirus.
+This message usually comes from Windows Defender, USB Defender, or a third-party antivirus.
 Those warnings are expected: Kali Linux is packed with pentesting tools that are likely to be flagged as malware.
 Just ignore the warnings.
 {{% /notice %}}

 - - -